cscorley/dissertation/chapters/5_discussion/3_combo.md

 suggests that removals should be used with caution, and also aligns with our intuitive view that we would expect them to be harmful.

-#### Summary
+### Model Configuration and Corpus Construction

+There will always be improvement by hyper-optimizing the configuration of a topic model and corpus construction.
+Our results for \cone suggest that it is possible reuse the same model for two tasks, as differences are often by one configuration parameter and not statistically significant.
+Corpus construction, however, would appear to require more consideration towards which task is more important as there are statistically significant effects between the optimal and alternate configurations.

 As shown in results Section \ref{sec:combo-results}, there are effects of choosing differing text sources.
 We have discussed each of these text sources, comparing configurations that include a particular source to the equivalent configuration that excludes that same source.
-Our results and discussion suggest that it is beneficial to include additions, context, and messages while excluding removals.
+Our results and discussion surrounding \ctwo suggest that it is beneficial to include additions, context, and messages while excluding removals.
 This tends to match our intuitive view that removals would be detrimental to the performance of our FLT and DIT.

 <!--
 Corpus: